DvorakPavel/sc300-entra-lab/README.md

 33 hands-on tasks.
 Real M365 tenant.
 Real problems.
 Real fixes.

-I built a full Microsoft Entra ID environment from scratch — tenant hardening, Conditional Access, Identity Protection, PIM, entitlement management, PowerShell automation, and more — documenting every configuration, every troubleshooting session, and every lesson learned along the way.
+I built a full Microsoft Entra ID environment from scratch — tenant hardening, Conditional Access, Identity Protection, PIM, entitlement management, PowerShell bulk operations, and more — documenting every configuration, every troubleshooting session, and every lesson learned along the way.

+Every task maps directly to an [SC-300 exam objective](https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/sc-300).
+Every screenshot is real evidence from a live tenant.
+The notes don't just show *what* was configured — they show *what went wrong* and how it was fixed.

 ## Environment